arjanvanbekkum/arjanvanbekkum.github.io/_posts/2019-07-18-Using-Azure-DevOps-Server-to-deploy-Oracle-objects.md

 )
 ```

-The login parameter has the format <UserName/Password>@<Database>.
+The login parameter has the format UserName/Password@Database.
 Beware of putting hard coded passwords into your pipeline our in your scripts.
 We have used an Active Directory Account to connect to the database, so no username or password was provided in either the pipeline or the scripts.
-Make sure you set the "External Identified" flag on the user in the Oracle database if you use an AD user.
-After creating the user, make sure it has permissions to create objects in the database, you will probably need the DBA role or create one if you please.
+Make sure you set the "External Identified" flag on the user in the Oracle database if you use an Active Directory user.
+After creating the user, make sure it has permissions to create objects in the database, you will probably need the DBA role or create a new one if you please.

 You will need to take care of another thing.
-That is you have to add this PowerShell script to your build definition and your release pipeline.
+That is you also have to add this PowerShell script to your build definition and your release pipeline.
 It is a best practice to put all the code in your build, including deployment scrips.
 You do not want (trust me) to rely on external resources for your deployment.
 We have added the PowerShell script to a different artifact folder, so to determine the correct Oracle folder we are adding some code to detect the correct path.

 ```powershell
 $invocation = (Get-Variable MyInvocation).Value